thiagoboeker/twitter-trends-streaming/README.md

 # Twitter-Trends-Streaming
 This mini project is just a little bit of fun with Akka Streams.
-I've been passionate about learning Akka/Stream/Reactive technologies, although right now it's not a so desireable skill in my current location...I believe this tech is gold and I'm looking foward to become a master of Reactive Programming.That's my main goal.
+I've been passionate about learning Akka/Stream/Reactive technologies, although right now it's not a so desireable skill in my current location...I believe this tech is gold and I'm looking forward to become a master of Reactive Programming.That's my main goal.

 ### The Goal
 The goal of the project was to build a service that could extract information about the trending topics of Tweeter through their API.